sentrium-security/CTF-Write-Ups/debugger_unchained.md

 <REDACTED>
 ```

 Continuing through the capture, we also see another interesting piece of information.
-On one of the POST requests, we see aa 500 Internal Server Error which reveals some important info to us.
+On one of the POST requests, we see a 500 Internal Server Error which reveals some important info to us.

 ```
 HTTP/1.1 500 INTERNAL SERVER ERROR